 All Counseling Center staff members have experience helping students with a wide range of concerns.
 Although we will do our best to honor a student’s preference to see a specific counselor, it may result in a longer wait time; therefore, it is preferable to refer students to the Counseling Center rather than to a specific counselor.
 You are welcome to call the Center and let us know that you have referred your son or daughter.

 Please note: If you think your son or daughter is in imminent danger of harming themselves or someone else, please call the Office of Public Safety at (610) 330-4444.
 The College’s Behavioral Health and Safety Review team will be contacted to assess the situation and to intervene as appropriate.

 The Counseling Center staff members are required by law and by professional ethics to protect the confidentiality of all contacts with students.
-The only exceptions occur in cases of imminent danger to self or others or direct reports of child abuse.
+The only exceptions occur in cases of imminent danger to self or others, reports of child abuse, or a court order.
 Without a student’s written permission, we cannot discuss the content of counseling sessions or the fact that he or she is a client of the Counseling Center.
 These requirements are in effect even when a parent has made the original referral to the Center.
 However, as long as we have a student’s permission, we are more than happy to speak with parents about their concerns.

 If you have any questions about the services offered by the Center, please feel free to call (610) 330-5005 and request to speak with a counselor.

 For those students who wish to seek counseling from an off-campus mental health professional, we offer a referral guide for psychologists in the Lehigh Valley.